sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 You can also run the `barcode5` file using the same commands as above and see that no matches are found.
 If you drop the threshold-bp  to 0 (`--threshold-bp 0`), you can find ~1kbp overlap (a single k-mer match!). **Note, we do not recommend trusting/using results with fewer than 3 k-mer matches (3kbp at scaled=1000)**.

 I then ran this file at higher resolution to see how the results changed.
-In each case, very few k-mers matched and we could not robustly identify the Ralstonia genome or lingroup.
+In each case, very few k-mers matched and we could not robustly identify a specific `Ralstonia` genome or lingroup.
 As it turns out, `barcode5` does not have a `Ralstonia` spike-in, so this is a good thing!

 Abbreviated results, `barcode5`: